 The public sharing of research data is not a new phenomenon.
 For example, star catalogues have been publicly shared by astronomers since ancient times, enabling scientific discoveries, such as the discovery of the precession of the epinox by Hipparch in the 2nd century B.C.
 (Goldstein & Bowen 1991).
-With digitization and the advance of the Internet, the technical capabilities to make research data widely available have vastly increased, triggering a movement to make the public sharing of research data a new standard for publicly funded research (Kroes, 2012; Holdren 2013; OECD 2015; CNRS 2016; Wellcome 2017, Commission Recommendation (EU) 2018, G6 2021).
+With digitization and the advance of the Internet, the technical capabilities to make research data widely available have vastly increased.
+This has moved the goal of making the public sharing of research data a new standard for publicly funded research to the forefront of science policy agendas (Kroes, 2012; Holdren 2013; OECD 2015; CNRS 2016; Wellcome 2017, Commission Recommendation (EU) 2018, G6 2021).

-To inform research policy and other stakeholders about the state of public data sharing, a growing number of survey studies has sought to quantify the extent to which researchers embrace the idea of public sharing and follow suit in their practices.
+To inform research funders and other stakeholders about the state of public data sharing, a growing number of survey studies has sought to quantify the extent to which researchers embrace the idea of public sharing and follow suit in their practices.
 However, the coverage in terms of disciplines and countries as well as sample sizes differ widely between these survey studies, as do the ways in which the phenomenon of sharing research data is operationalized.
 Consequently, the empirical evidence about different forms of sharing, across disciplinary or (inter)national contexts, is still sketchy.
 Some general trends about the state of data sharing, however, seem fairly well supported: that there exists a gap between support for the idea of public data sharing, and actual practice (e.g. Ambrasat & Heger 2020, Zhu 2020, Tenopir 2020, Nicholas et al. 2020, Fecher 2017), and that a number of hindrances exist that either delay or entirely prevent the public sharing of data, such as the effort involved in preparing data for sharing, the sensitivity of data, or concerns about a lack of control over the (re)use of the data by others (see e.g. Campbell et al. 2002, Tenopir 2011, 2015, 2020, Zhu 2020, Nicholas et al. 2020, Aleixandre-Benavent 2020).

-The degree to which sharing practices differ between disciplines and research fields, however, have received only scant attention.
+The degree to which sharing practices differ between disciplines and research fields, however, have received only scant attention - even though understanding field-specific differences may be crucial for the responsible use of research assessment tools to avoid unintended detrimental effects that can occur when open science policies follow a one-size-fits-all approach to encourage public data sharing (see Gläser 2019, p.
+436).
 Whereas most surveys apply some sort of field classification, most multidisciplinary surveys use rather coarse classifications (e.g. Goodey 2022, Stuart et al. 2018, Fecher et al. 2017) or use this information merely to describe the overall composition of their sample rather than a systematic analysis of field differences (e.g. Aleixandre-Benavent et al. 2020; Choi & Lee 2020).
 A rare exception are the studies by Thursby et al. (2018) on pre-publication disclosure of results, and Kim & Stanton (2012) on public sharing of research data upon publication of results.
-Their statistical analysis confirms the existence of field differences in rates of sharing, and both studies agree that the strength of sharing-supporting norms in a field correlates with the reported sharing.
+Their statistical analyses confirm the existence of field differences in rates of sharing, and both studies suggest that the reported sharing, correlates, among other factors, with the strength of sharing-supporting norms in a field.
 However, neither study examines the underlying reasons why sharing supporting norms emerge more strongly in some fields than in others.